darwiin/yaac-another-awesome-cv/README.md

 ### Use the **Awesome Source CV** options

-When declaring the `\documentclass` you can use some option(s) to customize your CV rendering.
+When declaring the `\documentclass` you can use option(s) to customize your CV rendering.

 ```latex
 % Used with no option, the template will use the 'traditional'